pokarats/CoDER/README.md

 ## Baseline Experiments

-We conducted pre-liminary experiments on the following baseline models.
+We conducted preliminary experiments with the UMLS CUI inputs in comparison to text input on the following baseline models.

 ### Rule-Based